ankane/pgslice/README.md

 # pgslice

 Postgres partitioning as easy as pie.
-Works great for both new and existing tables.
+Works great for both new and existing tables with zero downtime.

 :tangerine: Battle-tested at [Instacart](https://www.instacart.com/opensource)